 Marisa grew up in Littleton, Colorado where she spent most of her time playing soccer and hiking with her dogs.
 She earned her Bachelors of Arts in Sociology and Anthropology from Lewis & Clark College, and her Masters of Social Work with a concentration in Children and Youth from the University of Denver.
 Marisa has worked in four school districts across the country including Seattle, Dallas, and Denver.
 She loves to laugh, hike, bike, and cook.
 Her passion is working with young people in schools and communities to help them develop skills that promote self-empowerment and healing.
 Marisa is thankful for all of the young people, professors, colleagues, friends, and family who have shared their knowledge and stories shaping her mind and understanding of the world.

 Amairani is a Denver native.
 She was the first one in her family to finish her education.
-She recently graduated with a bachelors degree in Criminal Justice and a minor in Human Services from Metropolitan State University.
+Amairani earned her Bachelors Degree in Criminal Justice and a minor in Human Services from Metropolitan State University.
 Amairani understands the importance, the adversities, and the opportunities that a higher education brings, first hand.
 This is why she has a passion to help students succeed.
 She believes that through dedication and persistence, youth are closer in reaching their dreams.
 During her free time, Amairani enjoys spending time with family and loves to craft.

 Born and raised by a strong teen mother alongside her traditional Lakota family in the heart of southwest Denver who instilled a passion for serving her community through education as a third generation educator, advocate and social justice warrior.
 She continues to carry on her family’s culture and legacy through empowering youth much like herself to exceed all of societies implicate bias.
 Ms. Jesselin earned a bachelor’s of science in Human Services from Metropolitan State University of Denver and in her free time enjoys pow wowing, attending concerts and walking her dog!